kavin0805/QubeCinemas/README.md

 ✅ 5.
 View Details Feature
 The first three data rows have a "View Details" option.
 Clicking on a row provides additional information about that entry.

+✅ 6.
+Mock API Server with json-server
+A mock API runs on http://localhost:3001.
+The API is served using json-server for testing purposes.